-On March 3rd, 1984 he was welcomed into this world with loving arms by his mother Josephine and his father but what followed after was a bitter-sweet experience for this beautiful family.
+On March 3rd, 1984, Mark was welcomed into this world by the loving arms of his mother Josephine and his father.
+However, what followed was a bitter-sweet experience for this family.

 My early childhood was a daunting challenge for my parents.
 I can vividly remember my mother carrying me around in my early childhood.
 My acute disability and my disfigured legs were always a hindrance.

-This is a perennial problem faced by all dwarfs in the country and teasing, mocking, giggling, staring and name calling is par for the course.
-Everybody reacts differently although not much has changed on the ground, l must confess that in my catchment area in Bandra, l experience no problem now.
-My successes at Badminton both nationally and internationally and also the many medals at Field events in National tournaments has enhanced my self-esteem and l do not react in a negative these days.
+This is a perennial problem faced by all dwarfs in the country and teasing, mocking, giggling, staring and name calling is part of the course.
+Everybody reacts differently, although not much has changed on the ground, l must confess that in my catchment area in Bandra, l experience no problem now.
+My successes at Badminton both nationally and internationally and also the many medals at Field events in National tournaments have enhanced my self-esteem and l do not react in a negative these days.
 That’s part of the learning experience.

-explains Mark about the strength he gained from every hardship he went through.
+Mark explains about the strength he gained from every hardship he went through.
 Mark Dharmai completed his schooling at St. Andrew’s School and also has a Bachelor’s Degree in Commerce.
 He goes on to say that if not for the support of two of his teachers Late Fr.
 Laurie and Fr.
-Rodney Esprance he couldn’t have become the man he is today.
+Rodney Esprance, he couldn’t have become the successful man he is today.

 Sports in Bandra and especially for the East Indian community has been the driving force.
 My uncle, Leo Dharmai and his son Floyd have been accomplished Hockey and Football players having played at the Maharashtra State level.
 They initiated me into Hockey and Football and in my category l am still a very good Hockey player.
-Could l have carried on with this sport?
+Could l have carried on with the sport?
 The answer is an emphatic “No” since there have to be at least 20 similar kids to partake in this activity.
-So team activities are virtually impossible and that’s where Father Evans my mentor who initiated me into the game of Badminton.
-Ever since l have won accolades for the country and the state.
+So team activities are virtually impossible and that’s where Father Evans, my mentor, initiated me into the game of Badminton.
+Ever since, l have won accolades for the country and the state.

 l am very proud of playing for India.
-I get a lot of respect abroad, all the dwarfs in Badminton are my friends.
+I get a lot of respect abroad, all my competitors in Badminton are my friends.
 Badminton keeps me going and I will retain my interest in the game.

 When compared to regular sports and athletes, Para sports doesn’t get the deserved acknowledgment.
 It is mostly off the radar.
-But Mark is a man full of positive stature and this is what he had to say:
+But Mark is a man full of positivity and this is what he had to say:

 Mark Dharmai voices out that sports should become an important part of everybody’s life.
 He says,

 Everybody in this country should do sports.
-Walk, run, train, fitness, health, entertainment, employment, empowerment, sports for education…use it as a tool for developing healthy girls and boys… loop it into yoga.
+Walk, run, train, fitness, health, entertainment, employment, empowerment, sports for education…use it as a tool for developing healthy children… loop it into yoga.

-Let’s lend our hand of support and do the little we can to honour Mark and all other Sportstars who need recognition.
+Let’s lend a hand of support and do the little we can to honour Mark and all other sportstars who need recognition.